alerodm/strangerlist/docs/test_cases.md

 ----

-*005 - Verify "Creators: Matt Duffer, Ross Duffer" string exists as part of one of the items text*
+*005 - Verify "Creators: Matt Duffer, Ross Duffer" string exists as part of one of the items' text*

 * Browse to the home page
 * Do a control+F (or command+f if in Mac) and search for "Creators: Matt Duffer, Ross Duffer" text